Pacific Voyager | Kiritimati – Tabuaeran – Hawaii

 This trip should have some amazing sailing!
 Last year we averaged over 180NM a day on a tight reach north to Hawaii.
 We’ll depart Kiritimati and sail through the ITCZ to Tabuaeran (Fanning), a remote atoll of Kiribati.
 Squalls and unsettled weather abound, but the region rewards careful boat handling with beautiful sunsets, rainbows, and the satisfaction of sailing fast in tough conditions.

-If the researchers on Palmyra are “Living the Dream,” the inhabitants of Fanning are living the reality.
+Fanning is a remarkably remote place.
 Approximately 2000 people live on this tiny atoll, which is supplied by ship only a few times a year.
 There are charter flights to get here, but they are very unreliable and expensive.
-When we visited last year, there were 5 Australian tourists on the island, but they were the first to visit in about a month.
+When we visited in 2019, there were 5 Australian tourists on the island, but they were the first to visit in about a month.
 The locals fish, farm, and enjoy life, sailing and racing traditional sailing canoes throughout the lagoon.
 With a bit longer of a visit, we’re excited to explore the lagoon and surrounding reefs with some snorkeling missions in our tenders.

 After a few days exploring this spectacular remote atoll, we’ll depart for almost 1000NM of close reaching through the trades.
 It’ll be fast, furious, and fun sailing until the green mountains of Oahu heave over the horizon to windward.
 These islands are truly remote, and the best way to get to them is by sea.
 Come with us and explore some of the Central Pacific’s gems before they’re gone.